Grace

 St. Thomas teaches that sanctifying grace is an entitative habit within the soul which makes one pleasing to God.
 An entitative habit is an accident (not an essence) which changes one’s disposition.
 For example, gender is an entitative habit.
 We know being male is an accident, since one can be human without being male.
 However, the entitative habit of manhood modifies every operative expression of the human essence.
 It does this by giving one an interior desire and ability to know and achieve that which pertains to manhood.
 Sanctifying grace operates the same way.
 It gives one the interior desire and ability to know and achieve that which pertains to God.
 Sanctifying grace is, therefore: God’s own self-knowledge and self-love infused in us so that we may know and love Him.

 But surely God’s own self-knowledge and self-love are uncreated?
 Indeed they are.
 Why, then, do we call sanctifying grace “created grace?”
-The reason we call sanctifying grace “created” is because our participation in it is created (Summa 110, A2 R2).
+The reason we call sanctifying grace “created” is because our participation in it is created (Summa Q110, A2 R2).
 The entitative habit of manhood would exist even if this or that particular man didn’t exist; yet, the particular created expression of manhood in that man would not exist without him.
 Likewise, God’s own self-knowledge and self-love would exist even if this or that saint didn’t exist; yet, grace’s particular expression of God’s self-knowledge and self-love in that saint would not exist without him.
 Even the indwelling of the (obviously) uncreated Holy Spirit – which greatly strengthens the effects of sanctifying grace – is a created participation in the uncreated Spirit.
-As whiteness (essence) makes an object white (accident), sanctifying grace makes the soul Godly (Summa 110, A2 R1).
+As whiteness (essence) makes an object white (accident), sanctifying grace makes the soul Godly (Summa Q110, A2 R1).

-The Errors of Uncreated Grace
+The Errors of Strict Palamism

 Third, it contradicts the plain words of scripture by putting us at a distance from God’s essence in Heaven.
 “We see now through a glass in a dark manner, but then face to face” (1 Cor 13:12).
 “We shall see Him as He is” (1 John 3:2).
 “Show Thy face and we shall be saved” (Psalm 79:20).
 “Lord, show us the Father and we shall be satisfied” (John 14:8). “[The saints] will see His face” (Rev 22:4).
 “I shall behold your face in righteousness” (Psalm 17:15).
 “Come,’ my heart says, ‘seek his face!’
 Your face, Lord, do I seek” (Psalm 27:8).
+Further, rejecting the Beatific Vision (the saints seeing God’s essence) is condemned.
+See Florence, Benedictus Deus, Mysitici Corporis, Allatae Sunt.

 Conclusion